 Then add the cooled chickpeas to the coronation dressing and mix well.
 Crush some of the chickpeas with a fork to thicken the sandwich filling up a bit.

 Cut your bread rolls in half lengthways.
 Place some gem lettuce leaves on the bottom bread roll half, then spoon the coronation chickpea mixture and sprinkle with toasted almonds.
-Top with sliced cucumber and place the other half of bread on top.
+Top with sliced cucumber and place the other half of the bread on top.

 If you want a substantial meal, serve the Coronation Chickpea Sandwiches with crisps or some french fries for an ultimate vegan British-style lunch!
+However, these are great to have on their own – moist and filling, they can stand as great lunch on their own!

 These delicious vegan sandwiches are perfect the next day to take to work for lunch too!